tamaraallos/gateway/README.md

   LOG_PATH: The directory where log files will be saved.
   LOG_EMAIL_ARCHIVE: The directory where archived emails will be stored.
   LOG_EMAIL_PROCESSED: The directory for storing processed emails.
-  PASSWORD: The password used for using the gateway.
+  PASSWORD: The password for using the gateway.
 - Make sure to replace the placeholder paths and values with your actual directory paths and a secure password.

-### Step 3: Additional Configuration
+#### Step 3: Additional Configuration
 - Ensure that the directories you specify in the .env file are correctly set up and have the necessary read/write permissions.
+## Usage
+- Explain how to use the software.
+Can include examples and screenshots.
+-

-## License
+## Features

-- Provide details of any license.
-(Can delete it later if its unnecessary. )
+- List the key features and functions of the software.

 ## Acknowledgements